Great Famine (Ireland): Eviction

 In 1846 the future Prime Minister of the United Kingdom John Russell, 1st Earl Russell reported that in one year more than 50,000 Irish families had been "turned out of their wretched dwellings without pity and without refuge...we have made it the most degraded and most miserable country in the world...all the world is crying shame upon us."

 In 1847, Bishop of Meath, Thomas Nulty, described his personal recollection of the evictions in a pastoral letter to his clergy:

 Seven hundred human beings were driven from their homes in one day and set adrift on the world, to gratify the caprice of one who, before God and man, probably deserved less consideration than the last and least of them ...
 The horrid scenes I then witnessed, I must remember all my life long.
 The wailing of women—the screams, the terror, the consternation of children—the speechless agony of honest industrious men—wrung tears of grief from all who saw them.
 I saw officers and men of a large police force, who were obliged to attend on the occasion, cry like children at beholding the cruel sufferings of the very people whom they would be obliged to butcher had they offered the least resistance.
 The landed proprietors in a circle all around—and for many miles in every direction—warned their tenantry, with threats of their direct vengeance, against the humanity of extending to any of them the hospitality of a single night's shelter ... and in little more than three years, nearly a fourth of them lay quietly in their graves.

-The population in Drumbaragh, a townland in County Meath, plummeted 67 per cent between 1841 and 1851; in neighbouring Springville, it fell 54 per cent.
-There were fifty houses in Springville in 1841 and only eleven left in 1871.
+The population in Drumbaragh, a townland in County Meath, plummeted 67% between 1841 and 1851; in neighbouring Springville, it fell 54%.
+There were 50 houses in Springville in 1841 and only 11 left in 1871.

 According to Litton, evictions might have taken place earlier but for fear of the secret societies.
 However, they were now greatly weakened by the Famine.
 Revenge still occasionally took place, with seven landlords being shot, six fatally, during the autumn and winter of 1847.
 Ten other occupiers of land, though without tenants, were also murdered, she says.